How to get around

 These pages are copyright Martin Coombs 1999 - 2015.

 For the last two years little has been added to this site – not because we have lost interest but because all of our time and energy has gone into preparing a book on the subject.
 This has now been published.

 Click on the book title to move to a page giving more details.

-The books have sold well, with more than two-thirds of the print run now having gone.
-We have now produced an eight page PDF supplement, detailing any new information that has been received from purchasers of the book.
+The books have sold well, with only fifty of the print run now remaining.
+We have also produced an eight page PDF supplement, detailing any new information that has been received from purchasers of the book.
 This has been e-mailed to book customers whose addresses we have, and is available here for anyone else.
 Download the supplement by clicking below:

 This site covers the history of the railways, mostly narrow gauge, in the far south of South America and in the islands of the South Atlantic.
 Some of these were public lines ('common carriers' in US parlance) whilst many others were private industrial or agricultural systems.

 It will surprise many to learn that this area contained at least sixty different railways and probably more.
 There is still much research to do, and any new information would be much appreciated.
 However, there is already much of interest, from 1500 ton coal trains on the 75cm.
 (2' 6") gauge, to gold mining and whaling railways!
 Details are also included of the museums and tourist railways in the area, including 'La Trochita' at Esquel and the 'End of the World' line at Ushuaia.